 Immunotherapy is a type of treatment that helps your immune system find and attack lung cancer.
 It is already a standard of care treatment for patients with NSCLC.

-Many of the FDA-approved immunotherapies target another type of biomarker called PD-L1.
+Many of the FDA-approved immunotherapies target another type of biomarker called PD-1/PD-L1.
 Because research has found PD-L1 biomarkers along with NSCLC mutations in patient tumor samples, clinical trials are now learning if immunotherapy works to treat different types of NSCLC mutations.
 Other clinical trials are underway to look at combinations of targeted therapy and immunotherapy for treatment of various NSCLC subtypes.
+However, it is important to wait for biomarker testing results before initiating treatment for NSCLC because in some cases it can be harmful to start immunotherapy if driver mutations are present.

 Clinical trials

 Talk with your doctor about taking part in a clinical trial for a new, possible treatment.
-Clinical trials are an important option for people with NSCLC because the newest treatment approaches, not available otherwise, are being tested in them.
+Clinical trials are an important option for people with NSCLC because these trials offer access to the newest treatment approaches, not available otherwise because they are still being tested..

 For example, researchers are currently testing cancer vaccines and lab-made immune system cells (cells that find and attack cancer) that will target driver mutations in NSCLC.